piotrwitek/typesafe-actions/README.md

 #### isActionOf

-> (curried assert function) check if action is an instance of given enhanced action-creator(s)
-> it will narrow actions union to a specific action
+_Check if action is an instance of given enhanced action-creator(s) (it will narrow action type to a type of given action-creator(s))_

 **NOTE**: ActionCreator type is generated from the `createAction` API.
 Simple [action](#action) creators throw a `RuntimeError`